wilson3centaurus/react-chat-app/README.md

 npm run dev # to start the website
 ```

-Then, your webstie will be running at http://localhost:5173/
+Then, your website will be running at http://localhost:5173/

 Done 🎉